Cinema of Haiti: Video and film

 It may also include a video produced by Raphael Stines, Kraze Lanfa with an actor in the popular farce Jessifra.
-This actor is a hugely popular with the public for his imitation of the accent considered colorful by those who live in the north of Haiti.
-Videos of his theatrical works—filmed without any attention to shooting or editing—have found unbeatable success, especially in the diaspora.
+This actor is popular with the public for his imitation of the accent considered colorful by those who live in the north of Haiti.
+Videos of his theatrical works—filmed without any attention to shooting or editing—have found success, especially in the diaspora.

 Raphael Stines was also the director of a television series entitled Pè Toma and Bouqui nan Paradi, from part of Fouche.
 Mention also the fear of loving and Reginald Lubin Barricades Richard Senecal.

 Characteristics of film production

 There is weak artistic and technical preparation in the Haitian film industry.
 Most technicians and artists, including actors, learned on the job.
 They are forced to solve technical problems, instead of dealing with creative problems.
 Professionalism is virtually absent.
 There is no Haitian legislation on cinema, and the state has shown no interest in film production.

 There is only one film school in Haiti, the Ciné Institute.

 In 2000 the Haitian filmmakers association was created with the most prominent filmmakers living in Haiti at the time and was presided first by Claude L.C.
 Mancuso and then by Arnold Antonin.

 The Motion Picture Association of Haiti (MPAH) was founded in 2007 by Hans Patrick Domercant.

 Once a year, it invites various businesspeople, civic leaders, renowned Haitian actors, and Hollywood actors of Haitian descent to celebrate the advancement and past achievements of the Haitian movie industry.

 Among the 2014 MPAH attendees were famous Haitian actors Bos Macel, Gracié, Frederik, and Papa Piè, Haitian-American filmmaker Hugues Gentillon, and Hollywood actor Cody Walker.